kogan/eClaire/README.md

 ## Known issues

 - Cards with long titles will be truncated (but this encourages you to be brief).
-- Sometimes the QR code will overlap the title for long titles.
 - Card titles are capitalized which might result in lost meaning for CamelCased words.
 - The font provided does not have glyphs for all characters, but should handle most cases for the English alphabet.